 The komondor is a large dog with a protective corded coat that gives it a mop-like appearance.
-Originating in Hungary where it once guarded sheep, this breed is powerful and brave.
-However, it can be protective, independent, and even stubborn at times.
+Originating in Hungary, where it once guarded sheep, this breed is powerful and brave.
+However, it can be defensive, independent, and even stubborn at times.
 Consistent training is necessary to provide guidance and structure.

 Height: 26 to 28 inches